sevonj/sfontplayer/README.md

 ## Development
 [➜ Project management](https://github.com/users/sevonj/projects/12)

-Check out the linked project for an overview of issues.
+Check out the linked project for an organized overview of issues.

 ### Build
 - Clone the repo